kbayliss/lattice_export/README.md

 ## Important notes

-- Do not share your `ACCESS_TOKEN` or `LATTICE_USER_ENTITY_ID` as they are sensitive information that can grant access to your personal data on Lattice.
+- Do not share your `LATTICE_ACCESS_TOKEN` or `LATTICE_USER_ENTITY_ID` as they are sensitive information that can grant access to your personal data on Lattice.

 ## Contributing